Oakland Athletics at Cleveland Guardians odds, picks and predictions - NewsBreak

 Oakland Athletics at Cleveland Guardians odds, picks and predictions

-The Oakland Athletics (20-38) and Cleveland Guardians (26-26) clash in the Thursday night opener of a 4-game series at Progressive Field.
+The Oakland Athletics (20-39) and Cleveland Guardians (27-26) meet Friday for the second contest in a 4-game series at Progressive Field.
 First pitch is slated for a 7:10 p.m.
-ET first pitch.
+ET.
 Let’s analyze Tipico Sportsbook‘s lines around the Athletics vs. Guardians odds with MLB picks and predictions.

-The Athletics were beaten in all 3 games of an April 29-May 1 home series against Cleveland.
-And they have lost 8 in a row heading into this set at Progressive Field.
-Over their 8-straight losses, the A’s have scored a total of 14 runs while notching a .483 OPS.
+The Athletics have lost 9 games in a row, and the offense has been in shambles.
+The A’s have scored a total of 18 runs while notching a .520 OPS along that span.

 The Guardians scuffled in late May, but they’ve been on a roll with a lot of home games and wins of late.
-Since May 30, Cleveland is 7-2 (5-1 at home).
-Over that stretch, Cleveland pitching owns a 2.70 ERA, 1.04 WHIP.
+Cleveland is 8-2 overall (6-1 at home) since May 30, and its pitching owns a 2.83 ERA and 1.07 WHIP over that stretch.

 Athletics at Guardians projected starters